rohitsirohi85/Week7OfSpringBoot/README.md

 This repository showcases my learning and implementation of various testing methodologies in a Spring Boot application, including unit testing, integration testing, and JaCoCo for code coverage.
 The primary goal is to ensure the reliability, maintainability, and efficiency of the code.

-Key Concepts
+Key Concepts-
-Unit Testing
+1. Unit Testing-

 Unit tests ensure that each individual component of the application works as expected.
 Repository Testing: Using @DataJpaTest to test repositories in isolation, ensuring that data persistence logic works correctly with the database.
 Service Layer Testing: Using Mockito to mock dependencies and test the service layer in isolation.

-Integration Testing
+2. Integration Testing-

 Integration tests ensure that different layers of the application work together seamlessly.
 Testing both the Controller and Service layers together to verify the end-to-end flow in the application.